BrunaPlateroti/the-good-doctor/README.md

 This is a Python project that involved analysing patient health records.

-The report can be found here: `REPORT.pdf`.
+The report can be found here [REPORT.pdf](https://github.com/BrunaPlateroti/the-good-doctor/blob/main/REPORT.pdf).

 # Installation